Medically reviewed by Drugs.com. Last updated on Jul 1, 2022.

-Clofarabine showed clastogenic activity in the in vitro mammalian cell chromosome aberration assay (CHO cells) and in the in vivo rat micronucleus assay.
-It did not show evidence of mutagenic activity in the bacterial mutation assay (Ames test).
+Clofarabine was clastogenic in the in vitro mammalian cell chromosome aberration assay (CHO cells) and in the in vivo rat micronucleus assay.
+Clofarabine was not mutagenic in the bacterial mutation assay (Ames test).

 Studies in mice, rats, and dogs have demonstrated dose-related adverse effects on male reproductive organs.
-Seminiferous tubule and testicular degeneration and atrophy were reported in male mice receiving intraperitoneal (IP) doses of 3 mg/kg/day (9 mg/m2/day, approximately 17% of clinical recommended dose on a mg/m2 basis).
-The testes of rats receiving 25 mg/kg/day (150 mg/m2/day, approximately 3 times the recommended clinical dose on a mg/m2 basis) in a 6-month IV study had bilateral degeneration of the seminiferous epithelium with retained spermatids and atrophy of interstitial cells.
-In a 6-month IV dog study, cell degeneration of the epididymis and degeneration of the seminiferous epithelium in the testes were observed in dogs receiving 0.375 mg/kg/day (7.5 mg/m2/day, approximately 14% of the clinical recommended dose on a mg/m2 basis).
-Ovarian atrophy or degeneration and uterine mucosal apoptosis were observed in female mice at 75 mg/kg/day (225 mg/m2/day, approximately 4-fold of recommended human dose on a mg/m2 basis), the only dose administered to female mice.
-The effect on human fertility is unknown.
+Seminiferous tubule and testicular degeneration and atrophy were reported in male mice receiving intraperitoneal doses of 3 mg/kg/day (approximately 0.2-times the recommended human dose based on body surface area [BSA]).
+Rats receiving 25 mg/kg/day (approximately 3-times the recommended human dose based on BSA) in a 6-month intravenous study had testicular findings of bilateral degeneration of the seminiferous epithelium with retained spermatids and atrophy of interstitial cells.
+In a 6-month intravenous dog study, cell degeneration of the epididymis and degeneration of the seminiferous epithelium in the testes were observed at 0.375 mg/kg/day (approximately 0.1-times the recommended human dose on a BSA basis).
+Ovarian atrophy or degeneration and uterine mucosal apoptosis were observed in female mice at 75 mg/kg/day (approximately 4-times the recommended human dose on a mg/m2 basis), the only dose administered to female mice.

 Dose Escalation Study in Pediatric Patients with Hematologic Malignancies

-The safety and efficacy of Clolar were evaluated in pediatric patients with refractory or relapsed hematologic malignancies in an open-label, dose-escalation, noncomparative study.
-The starting dose of Clolar was 11.25 mg/m2/day IV infusion daily × 5 and escalated to 70 mg/m2/day IV infusion daily × 5.
+The safety and efficacy of Clolar were evaluated in pediatric patients with refractory or relapsed hematologic malignancies in an open-label, dose-escalation, noncomparative study (NCT00042341, A Phase II, Open Label Study of Clofarabine in Pediatric Patients With Refractory or Relapsed Acute Lymphoblastic Leukemia).
+The starting dose of Clolar was 11.25 mg/m2/day intravenous infusion daily × 5 and escalated to 70 mg/m2/day intravenous infusion daily × 5.
 This dosing schedule was repeated every 2 to 6 weeks depending on toxicity and response.
 Nine of 17 ALL patients were treated with Clolar 52 mg/m2 daily for 5 days.
 In the 17 ALL patients there were 2 complete remissions (12%) and 2 partial remissions (12%) at varying doses.
-Dose-limiting toxicities (DLTs) in this study were reversible hyperbilirubinemia and elevated transaminase levels and skin rash, experienced at 70 mg/m2.
+Dose-limiting toxicities in this study were reversible hyperbilirubinemia and elevated transaminase levels and skin rash, experienced at 70 mg/m2.
 As a result of this study, the recommended dose for subsequent study in pediatric patients was determined to be 52 mg/m2/day for 5 days.

 Single-Arm Study in Pediatric ALL

-Clolar was evaluated in an open-label, single-arm study of 61 pediatric patients with relapsed/refractory ALL.
-Patients received a dose of 52 mg/m2 over 2 hours for 5 consecutive days repeated every 2 to 6 weeks for up to 12 cycles.
+Clolar was evaluated in an open-label, single-arm study (NCT00042341) of 61 pediatric patients with relapsed/refractory ALL.
+Patients received a dose of 52 mg/m2 intravenous infusion over 2 hours for 5 consecutive days repeated every 2 to 6 weeks for up to 12 cycles.
 There was no dose escalation in this study.

 All patients had disease that had relapsed after and/or was refractory to two or more prior therapies.
-Most patients, 38/61 (62%), had received > 2 prior regimens and 18/61 (30%) of the patients had undergone at least 1 prior transplant.
-The median age of the treated patients was 12 years, 61% were male, 39% were female, 44% were Caucasian, 38% were Hispanic, 12% were African-American, 2% were Asian and 5% were Other race.
+Most patients, 38/61 (62%), had received >2 prior regimens and 18/61 (30%) of the patients had undergone at least 1 prior transplant.
+The median age of the treated patients was 12 years, 61% were male, 39% were female, 44% were White, 38% were Hispanic or Latino, 12% were Black or African-American, 2% were Asian and 5% were Other race.